aframevr/a-painter/README.md

 * **tick** (*Optional*): Is called on every frame.
   * **timeOffset** (*int*): Elapsed milliseconds since the starting of A-Painter.
   * **delta** (*int*): Delta time in milliseconds since the last frame.

+*Development Tip*: set your brush as the default brush at the top of `src/components/brush.js` (`brush: {default: 'yourbrush'}`) while developing so you don't have to re-select it every time you reload.

 ### Common Data